aminobutyric/under-llm-governance/docs/security-model.md

 - Downloaded dependencies and their lifecycle scripts.
 - Existing symlinks, special files, Git hooks, and configuration in a project.

+## Prompt-injection position

+Direct and file-content prompt injection are explicitly in scope.
+The MVP does not claim it can reliably detect or prevent an instruction from influencing the model.
+Typed actions, deterministic policy, secret exclusion, sandboxing, and approval grants limit what an influenced model can accomplish.
+A valid typed action can still be malicious, so schema validation alone never authorizes it.

 Local inference changes privacy and availability characteristics, but does not make model decisions trustworthy.